abuturabofficial/archived.dotfiles.old/README.md

-# archlinux
+# GNU/Linux
-My dotfiles for different wms on arch
-I have included all my dotfiles for arch while trying different wms.
-Feel free to use and alter them according to your taste.
+My dotfiles for different window managers and different tweaks for GNU/Linux I keep trying different Linux distributions and window managers, but now I mainly focus on one main distro on my machine, and try distributions and WMs in a KVM.